SPRING CLASSES NOW ENROLLING!!!

 Email or call us for details.

-CSZ 201: SCENEWORK STUDY
+CSz 201: SCENEWORK STUDY

 This course introduces you to the building blocks of scene work, giving you the tools to create honest relationship-driven scenes on stage.
 A few of our most popular games will be used to strengthen your listening, teamwork, and scene-building muscles as you become a stronger, faster more bionic improviser.
 Prerequisite: CSz 101, equivalent from another improv school, or permission from the Education Director, siobhan@comedysportzphilly.com

-Scenework Study - SPRING 2025
+Scenework Study - Spring 2026

 Time: 7:00pm - 9:00pm